MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/inoperator.md

 ---
-title: The in~ operators - Azure Data Explorer
+title: The case-insensitive in~ string operators - Azure Data Explorer
-description: This article describes the case-insensitive in~ operators in Azure Data Explorer.
+description: This article describes the case-insensitive in~ string operators in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek